mateusjatenee/mateusjatenee.github.io/_posts/2016-01-12-how-to-inject-a-service-into-a-template-on-laravel.md

 ```

 The view `post/show` would have a variable and that pass it to the `sponsors` partial.
-Then, we would repeat the exact same in another controller to use in another view that also includes the sponsors.. and again, and again.
+Then, we would repeat the exact same thing in another controller to use in another view that also includes the sponsors.. and again, and again.
 Instead of this, we could inject `sponsorsService` directly in the partial.
 We would do it like this:

 ```html
 {% raw %}